awslabs/aws-devops-essential/README.md

 1. **Edit** the pipeline.
 Choose the option to add a stage after the **Staging** stage with the AWS CodeDeploy action.
 Type a name for the stage (for example, **LambdaTest**), and then choose the option to add an action to the stage.

 **_Note_**
 You can also choose to add your Lambda action to an existing stage.
 For demonstration purposes, we are adding the Lambda function as the only action in a stage to allow you to easily view its progress as artifacts progress through a pipeline.
+The event object, under the CodePipeline.job key, contains the [job details](http://docs.aws.amazon.com/codepipeline/latest/APIReference/API_JobDetails.html).
+For a full example of the JSON event AWS CodePipeline returns to Lambda, see [Example JSON Event](http://docs.aws.amazon.com/codepipeline/latest/userguide/actions-invoke-lambda-function.html#actions-invoke-lambda-function-json-event-example).

 2. In the **Add action** panel, for **Action category**, choose **Invoke**.
 - Under **Invoke actions**, for **Action name**, type a name for your Lambda action (for example, **MyLambdaAction**).